FK-Furqan/trofify-new1/NOTIFICATION_SYSTEM_README.md

 ## Overview

-A comprehensive notification system has been implemented for the TrofiFy application that provides real-time notifications for user interactions like likes and comments on posts.
+A comprehensive notification system has been implemented for the Trofify application that provides real-time notifications for user interactions like likes and comments on posts.

 ## Features Implemented